frepet/oscc/README.md

-# The Open Sloc Car Controller Project
+# The Open Slot Car Controller Project
 OSCC has the goal to provide a cheap option to hobby-grade slot car controllers.

 ## Description